sanjeed5/quartz/content/notes/Brain Dumps.md

 Sometimes, your brain is brimming with too many things.
 Too many thoughts, things to do, feelings, everything.

 And in your mind, it can feel like a lot.
-Putting it on paper, shows you how much more manageable this it.
+Putting it on paper, shows you how much more manageable this is.

 The steps are quite simple:
 1. Take a pen and paper.